comp1100/comp1100.github.io/_sources/0_subject_overview.md

 **What will I do?**
 You will work in teams of 3-4 to build a prototype software system.
 You will follow an innovation process called **Lean startup**, which is commonly used in startups to ensure that they are creating products and services that people will actually want.

-**Importantly** though, this subject is about learning how to do innovation in a real environment.
+**Importantly** though, this course is about learning how to do innovation in a real environment.
 This will be a real project that you can take further if you want.
 You will gather data from real people.
 You will work in a real team with a real manager.
 The problem that you work on will be **open-ended**, which means that there are many possible ways to approach the problem, and no fixed criteria for when we are "finished".

 ```{note}
 Open-endedness is note the same as "vague".
 A problem can be perfectly clear, but still have many potential solutions that we can continue improving on for hundreds of years.
 A vague project is one where we don't know the problem.
 Part of this course will be your team figuring out what the problem is.